Hi, I'm Andrew Millspaugh

 Org Design

-I’ve read extensively and thought deeply about org design, And gone through several major reorgs, usually motivated by hyper scaling.
+I’ve read extensively and thought deeply about org design, and gone through several major reorgs, usually motivated by hyper-scaling.

 Culture Building